AndiA76/SDCND05_Motion_Planning_and_Decision_Making/README.md

 ## Purpose of This Repo

-This repository contains the starter code to launch in the SDC Planning course workspace.
+This repository contains the starter code including the extensions to be implemeneted as a student's task to launch in the SDC Planning course workspace and simulate the planner's behavior in
+- avoiding static objects (cars, bicycles and trucks) parked on the side of the road (but still invading the lane).
+In this case, the ego vehicle is supposed to avoid crashing with these parking vehicles by executing either a “nudge” or a “lane change” maneuver.
+- handling intersections (e.g. 3-way, 4-way intersections and roundabouts) by STOPPING at the stop line (by default).
+- tracking the centerline on the traveling lane.

 ## Project Setup Instructions